 NBBC is also improving the infrastructure of our regional and state parks.
-We will be installing bear-proof trash cans and food storage containers in campgrounds and backcountry sites.
+We will install bear-proof trash cans and food storage containers in campgrounds and backcountry sites.

 Beyond outreach and infrastructure, we are collecting data to map the range of North Bay black bears.
-This will help us to better understand their dispersal patterns.
-We hope in the future to begin a DNA study to determine how individual bears are genetically related to one another.
+This will help us to understand their dispersal patterns better.
+We hope to continue a DNA study to determine how individual bears are genetically related to one another.

 Date & Time